 Depending on the language you are targeting, you could also have language-based folders.
 This is probably not the best option because it would tie the brand to a language rather than a country.
 You would not be able to set up local country-specific strategies with this setup.
 But in a situation in which you are only providing users with information that is good for everybody, this is definitely an option.
 Possibly a good option for corporate sites or content information only sites such as Wikipedia.

 In this structure, the websites use language plus country-based folders to target multiple countries speaking the same language.
-Not something I recommend as this causes unnecessary complication in most cases.
+Not something I recommend as this causes unnecessary complications in most cases.
 In the below example, under armour targets the English speakers in France and Germany.
 It is not really worth complicating the structure for a very small target audience.
-You might end up creating a huge number of pages causing duplication and other complications in terms of site maintenance.
+You might end up creating a huge number of pages causing duplication, crawl budget issues and other complications in terms of site maintenance.

-Hreflang is an HTML meta element that you’ll find in the page’s source code.
 Hreflang is used to indicate to all crawlers, the target language and country of your website.
 The country is optional on hreflang tags.
 Language is mandatory.
-It is recognised by some of the most common search engines such as Google, Bing, Yandex etc.
+It is recognised by some of the most common search engines such as Google and Yandex.
+It is unfortunately not supported yet by Bing, Baidu and Naver.

 Hreflangs can be implemented in 3 possible ways;

-Hreflangs Implementation within the <head> section using link elements
+Option 1: Hreflangs HTML tags Implementation within the <head> section using link elements

 Notice the use of the x-default hreflang element in the above example.
-The page indicated in this tag is a default page for all users that do not fall under other specific hreflang targets.
+The page indicated in this tag is a default page for all users if none of the hrelang criteria has been met.
 Here, for instance, as you can see, we do not have a version for the Spanish people.
-They would land on the http://www.example.com specified withing the x-default hreflang tag.
+They would land on http://www.example.com specified within the x-default hreflang tag.

 Notice that we have a URL element for each locale URL.
-Hreflang tags only work if the locales refer to each other including itself.
+Hreflang tags only work if the locales refer to each other including themselves.

 Country Selector Overlay, Popups & Splash Pages